ramiropredassi/first-project-with-real-data/README.md

 # Data Science Project: Wind Turbine Fault Classification

 ## Introduction

-In August of the current year, I worked on my first real world data science project after completing my master's lessons in Big Data and AI for society at the University of Pisa.
-This project not only tested the skills I gained during my studies but also allowed me to help a friend solving a critical challenge in his postgraduate thesis.
+In August of this year, I worked on my first real-world data science project after completing my master's in Big Data and AI for Society at the University of Pisa.
+This project not only tested the skills I gained during my studies but also allowed me to support a friend with their postgraduate thesis focused on developing a digital twin for the power and control system of a wind turbine.

+A digital twin is a virtual representation of a physical system, designed to simulate and predict its behavior under various operating conditions.
+In this case, the digital twin aimed to model and classify potential faults in a wind turbine, enabling better maintenance strategies and improving system reliability.

-The goal was to classify faults in wind turbines based on sensor data stored in a 4GB `.mat` file.
-This task presented several challenges, including understanding the dataset, performing feature engineering, and selecting appropriate machine learning techniques.
+The project's goal was to analyze simulated turbine sensor data stored in a 4GB .mat file, identify key features associated with different fault types, and build a classification model to accurately predict these faults.
+This process involved challenges such as understanding the dataset, performing feature engineering, and selecting machine learning techniques that could align with the high accuracy demands of a digital twin.

+By the end of this project, we aimed to:

+1. Enhance the fault-detection capabilities of the digital twin.
+2. Validate the effectiveness of the chosen techniques in replicating and predicting turbine behavior.

 ## Problem Context
 The project focuses on classifying faults in wind turbines.
 My friend provided me with a dataset he simulated for his postgraduate thesis.
 The data aimed to replicate real-world turbine faults and included the following characteristics: